WPManageNinja/paymattic-docs/docs/manage-form-entries/stripe-payment-hold-in-paymattic.md

 Once the Hold Payment option for Stripe is enabled in a specific Payment Form, **Authorized** payment status will appear in the form entries after each form submission.

-To learn how to capture the hold payments through Stripe in a Payment form, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Entries** section, and click the **View Details** button of the desired authorized form entry.